cognitect/transit-format/README.md

 # Rationale

 Transit provides a set of basic of elements and a set of extension elements for representing typed values.
 The extension mechanism is open, allowing programs using Transit to add new elements specific to their needs.
-Users of data formats without such facilities must rely on either schemas, convention or context to convey elements not included in the base set, making application code much more complex.
-With Transit, schemas, convention and context-sensitive logic are not required.
+Users of data formats without such facilities must rely on either schemas, convention, or context to convey elements not included in the base set, making application code much more complex.
+With Transit, schemas, convention, and context-sensitive logic are not required.

 Transit is designed to be implemented as an encoding on top of formats for which high performance processors already exist, specifically [JSON](http://www.ietf.org/rfc/rfc7159.txt) and [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md).
 Transit uses these formats' native representations for built-in elements, e.g., strings and arrays, wherever possible.
 Extension elements which have no native representation in these formats, e.g., dates, are represented using a tag-based encoding scheme.
-Extension always bottoms out on built-in types, there are no opaque binary blobs.
-Thus Transit format can always be decoded, and can be subject to editing, transformation and search operations, even by applications which do not 'know about' particular extension tags.
+Extension always bottoms out on built-in types; there are no opaque binary blobs.
+Thus Transit format can always be decoded, and can be subject to editing, transformation, and search operations, even by applications which do not "know about" particular extension tags.
 In this sense, Transit is self-describing.

 Transit also supports compression via caching of repeated elements, e.g., map keys, that can significantly reduce payload size and decoding time, as well as memory in the resulting application representation.